LearningKijo/SecurityResearcher-Note/Day2-APT29-Overview.md

 # Day 2 - APT29 Overview
 While I am tracing back the history of the APT29 attack(YTTRIUM), I have a few questions, and I hope that these questions and my curiosity will help someone with their security incident response.

-#### Agenda
+Therefore, I will cover 4 points regarding APT29 attacks, which are as follows:

 1. What is APT29 attack
 2. APT29 associated groups
 3. APT29 attack techniques